 The email address of The Gold Standard Regional Manager located closest to the project shall also be provided for stakeholders to contact.
-On a website, the information of the project and mechanism for providing comments shall be presented in a straightforward manner, showing the same information as in the table template on page 2.
+On a website, the information of the project and mechanism for providing comments shall be presented in a straightforward manner, showing the same information as in the table (C-1) template.
 The information shall be in the language(s) most appropriate for local stakeholders and it shall allow for comments to be made anonymously.